DRUGS AND COSMETICS ACT, 1940 AND RULES, 1945: A TEACHER’S COMPREHENSIVE GUIDE TO REGULATIONS, SCHEDULES, AND NEW AMENDMENTS

 - Wholesale: From fixed premises or motor vehicles; separate licences for Schedule C/C₁ and other drugs

-- Retail – Chemists & Druggists: Under supervision of registered pharmacist (no compounding)
+- Retail – Chemists and Druggists: Under supervision of registered pharmacist (no compounding)

 - Retail – Pharmacies: Under supervision of registered pharmacist (compounding allowed)